TheSkleny/IPP-projects/IPP-proj1/README.md

 ## Program
 Program is separated into functions.
 Validate functions are used for regex matching of input, if instructions and its parameters are correct.
 Generate functions are basically used for xml generation.
 Main function contains switch.
-Overall this program only parses input in pseudo-assembly to XML format, that is later processed by secont part of this project (interpreter.py)
+Overall this program only parses input in pseudo-assembly to XML format, that is later processed by second part of this project (interpreter.py)